ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

    The ``convert_version_to_pymeilisearch`` function converts your package's version into a format suitable for MeiliSearch indexing.

 #.
-Enable documentation index deployment for development and stable versions using GitHub Actions:
+Enable documentation index deployment for development and stable versions using Ansys GitHub Actions:

    .. code-block:: yaml